Kemp’s Test

 They are also negative if they feel no pain at all.

-When is it best to conduct the Kemp's Test?
+When is the best time to conduct Kemp's Test?

 Do note that Kemp's Test should not be the sole test you conduct to make a proper diagnosis.
 Yes, the test has positive and negative designations, but they are not the equivalent of making an official diagnosis.
 This is because Kemp's Test only gauges the possibility of facet joint pathologies being the cause of the pain.
 It doesn't determine what specific pathology the patient is dealing with.

 If you decide Kemp's Test is appropriate for your patient, include it in a comprehensive examination.
-This comprehensive examination should include other physical examination techniques and imaging tests so that suspicions revolving around facet joint pathologies can be confirmed or refuted.
+This comprehensive examination should include other physical examination techniques as part of the diagnostic procedure, plus imaging tests, so that suspicions revolving around facet joint pain and pathologies can be confirmed or refuted.
 Other tests should also detect and confirm other problems that the patient is dealing with but is not aware of.
 The combined results will serve to make a well-informed official diagnosis.

 What are the benefits of the Kemp's Test?